ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 Here are a few common issues and possible solutions:

-## Internal Server Error
+## I get 'Internal Server Error'!

-If you get an *Internal Server Error* page after installation and you use the basic (default) `.htaccess` file: Apache's module `mod_rewrite` is not enabled on your httpd server - either not in general or not for your domain.
+If you get an *Internal Server Error* page after installation and you use the basic (default) `.htaccess` file: Apache's module `mod_rewrite` is not enabled on your httpd server - either not in general or not for your domain/folder.
 How to enable it depends a bit on your server/hoster, so please check your Apache configuration file or the web admin tool of your provider.

 If you get this after editing the `.htaccess` file yourself: There is probably a syntax error or you tried enabling an Apache feature not supported by your web server.
 Please check and revert your changes.

-## Our server is currently experiencing technical difficulties
+## I get 'Our server is currently experiencing technical difficulties'!

 This is a bit tricky to diagnose as it can different reasons.
 Doublecheck if you have all required Apache and PHP modules/extensions installed that are listed in the [install instructions](INSTALL.md).